What is a URL Parameter?

 There are several things that you can do to avoid using too many URL parameters:

-- Instead of trying to remove or minimize the number of parameters in the URL, you could work to avoid duplicate content by using the rel="canonical" tag along with the robots.txt file to guide search engine crawlers away from the duplicate URLs and point towards the canonical ones.
+If you cannot remove or minimize the number of parameters in the URL, you should work to avoid duplicate content by using the rel="canonical" tag.

 A Word of Caution